PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 Follow [the official Debian install instructions](https://github.com/matrix-org/synapse/blob/master/INSTALL.md#debianubuntu) using the matrix.org packages.

-You will be asked to set the name of your server after `apt install`, enter your desired URL here. (eg: matrix.example.org)
+You will be asked to set the name of your server after `apt install`, enter your desired domain name here. (eg: example.org)

 Finally check that the synapse server is shutdown